je-suis-tm/quant-trading/Oil Money project/README.md

 5. Karlsen, J.L.S. and M.B.
 Mjøen (2015), <a href=https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2382625>"Forecasting the Norwegian Krone Exchange Rate using the Oil Price"</a>

 *This paper takes two different approaches to construct a true forecsting model.
-Nonetheless, the random walk seems to outperform any of these sophisticated model in a high frequency dataset.*
+Nonetheless, the random walk seems to outperform any of these sophisticated models in a high frequency dataset.*